alealexpro100/linux_install/README.md

 ## Requirements
 * Connection to mirror with packages for installing distrubution.
 * Prepared directory for installing system (if uefi, with mounted /boot partition).
-* Installed tools: coreutils, bash, wget (or curl), tar, zstd.
+* Installed tools: coreutils, bash, wget (or curl), tar, zstd. (busybox was not tested yet)
 * Optinal: perl (for debootstrap), qemu-user-static (for foreign architectures).

 ## Usage